blockprotocol/blockprotocol/site/README.md

 When running site integration tests in CI, we collect test coverage and report it to [codecov.io](https://codecov.io) (https://app.codecov.io/gh/blockprotocol/blockprotocol).
 This helps us detect parts of the site that are potentially more prone to bugs.

-Resulting coverage report includes source files in the `site` folder.
+The resulting coverage report includes source files in the `site` folder.
 A statement is marked as covered if it has been invoked during either `next build` or `next start` (both on the Node.js side and in the browser).

-E2E tests do not report coverage as they run against a production-like environment.
+E2E tests do not report coverage as they run against a production-like server environment and are designed to only sense-check the deployment.
 If we add unit tests in the future, we can generate two or more coverage reports independently and they will be merged by [codecov.io](https://codecov.io).

-We use [`babel-plugin-istanbul`](https://www.npmjs.com/package/babel-plugin-istanbul) to instrument the source code with coverage reporting.
+We use [`babel-plugin-istanbul`](https://www.npmjs.com/package/babel-plugin-istanbul) to instrument source code with coverage reporting.
 [`nyc`](https://www.npmjs.com/package/nyc) collects coverage on the Node.js side during `next build` and `next start` phases.
-Client-side test coverage is collected via [`playwright-test-coverage`](https://www.npmjs.com/package/playwright-test-coverage) which we use inside Playwright tests.
+Client-side test coverage is collected via [`playwright-test-coverage`](https://www.npmjs.com/package/playwright-test-coverage) which we import in Playwright tests.

 The easiest way to explore test coverage is to submit a pull request and wait for integration tests to complete in CI.
-You will then see a comment by [**@codecov**](https://github.com/marketplace/codecov) with a coverage summary.
+You will then see a PR comment by [**@codecov**](https://github.com/marketplace/codecov) with a coverage summary.

 If you want to explore test coverage locally, follow the steps below.
 All commands are executed from the repo root dir.